Logisek/ThreatHunting/README.md

 Windows-focused threat hunting utility to rapidly search Windows Event Logs for suspicious activity across key tactics like credential access, persistence, lateral movement, execution/defense evasion, exfiltration/C2, and smoking-gun indicators.
 It supports filters by time, log type, event level, source, and description, and can display results in JSON, CSV, text, or a compact matrix view.
 It also includes helpers to check log availability, review and configure retention, and open Event Viewer or the log directory.

-Note: In enterprise environments, it is recommended to centralize logs in a SIEM and operate within a SOC workflow for alerting, enrichment, and long-term retention.
+**Important Note**: In enterprise environments, it is recommended to centralize logs in a SIEM and operate within a SOC workflow for alerting, enrichment, and long-term retention.
 Use this tool for local triage, spot-checking, validation, and rapid investigation on endpoints.

 ### Key Features
 - Search by curated event IDs grouped into hunting categories